Blue Lake, Brainard Lake Recreation Area, Indian Peaks Wilderness Area, Colorado

 |Elevation Change:||+830' net elevation gain (+905' total roundtrip elevation gain)|

-The short hike is highlighted by Mitchell Lake, abundant wildflowers and a striking alpine backdrop.
+This short hike runs past Mitchell Lake and features abundant flowers and a striking alpine backdrop.
 Unmaintained routes continue on to Upper Blue Lake, Mt Toll and Paiute Peak:

 The trail undulates through patchy krummholz with a good look at Mt Toll's conical summit.
 It clears treeline by a wide cascade and crests on the east shore of Blue Lake (2.55 miles : 11,355').

-Here the maintained trail ends, but a fairly intuitive route continues up the north shore to Upper Blue Lake (11,833'), which lies in a rocky bench below the Mt Toll - Paiute Peak saddle (3.35 miles : 11,901').
-Strenuous and potentially technical cross-country routes continue on to Little Pawnee Peak, Mt Toll and Paiute Peak.
+Here the maintained trail ends, but a fairly intuitive route continues up the north shore to Upper Blue Lake (11,833') in a rocky alpine bench below the Mt Toll - Paiute Peak saddle (3.35 miles : 11,901').
+Strenuous and potentially technical routes continue on to Little Pawnee Peak, Mt Toll and Paiute Peak.

 - N40 05.145 W105 35.309 — .4 miles : Cross Mitchell Creek